blakeminix/blakeminix/README.md

 ### Hi there 👋
-### 🔭 I'm currently working on developing a content management system
+### 🔭 I'm currently developing a content management system
 ### 🌱 I'm currently learning Next.js and Express.js
 ### 📫 How to reach me: https://www.linkedin.com/in/blakeminix/